ikanisa/lawai/docs/caddy-cloudflare-plan.md

 - **Ignore rules.** `.gitignore` blocks node modules, pnpm state, `.turbo`, `.next`, and logs (`*.log`) but does not account for PID or log directories that background services might create (e.g., `.logs/`).
 Update rules before introducing background scripts.

 ### Deployment context
-- **Vercel deployments.** The admin (`apps/web`) deploys to Vercel; the new proxy/tunnel tooling must remain local-only.
-Document that Vercel workflows are unaffected and include a post-merge smoke test against the production deployment.
+- **legacy hosting platform deployments.** The admin (`apps/web`) deploys to legacy hosting platform; the new proxy/tunnel tooling must remain local-only.
+Document that legacy hosting platform workflows are unaffected and include a post-merge smoke test against the production deployment.
 - **Supabase + Cloudflare.** Supabase provides auth/storage while Cloudflare DNS is authoritative for the public hostname.
 Any new hostname must be added to Supabase redirect/CORS settings and Cloudflare Access policies to maintain login flows.
 - **Ops alignment.** Existing runbooks in `docs/operations/` and `docs/runbooks/` emphasise reversible automation.
 The new plan should mirror that tone with explicit rollback steps and references to existing incident response guides where applicable.